 While adding the flour, I use the lowest speed possible.

 Mix well until the liquid is absorbed into the flour.
 The amount of flour required to make a dough ball that is not too sticky will vary with temperature and humidity.
 If the dough is crumbly, add 1 tbsp of water at a time until the dough becomes smooth again.
 Mix with dough hook on low-medium speed for 5 minutes.

 Place in lightly greased bowl, cover well with cotton towel for an hour or so.
 Basically until the dough doubled in size.
 I usually refrigerate overnight.

-If you don’t have an electric food mixeror food processor, simply mix the ingredients on a clean worktop/table, however this will take longer but can be fun (but messy) if you do this with kids.
+If you don’t have an electric food mixer, simply mix the ingredients on a clean worktop/table, however this will take longer but can be fun (but messy) if you do this with kids.